icpc/na-rocky-mountain-web/docs/byu/index.md

 ### Main Address

 ```
-1100 North Avenue
-Grand Junction, CO 81501
+BYU Computer Science Department
+James E. Talmage Building
+Provo, UT 84602
 ```

 ### Contest Location

-The contest will be held in the Talmage Building...
-Center which is located on the first floor of the Pinon Hall on the south-west corner of Mesa Avenue and N. 12th Street -- north-east part (12th Street is East side and Orchard Ave is North side) of campus.
-You may view the campus interactive map [here](http://www.coloradomesa.edu/virtual-tour/index.html), or you may get a broader perspective using Google or other maps.
+The contest will be held in the Talmage Building which is located in the north-west part of BYU campus.
+You may view the campus interactive map [here](https://map.byu.edu), or you may get a broader perspective using Google or other maps.

 ### PARKING